 - To facilitate participants to learn to define self, and to practice being a “responsible self” in relationships

 - To facilitate conceptualization of clinical cases

-- Family as an emotional system
+- Family as an emotional system and an emotional unit –

 - Chronic and acute anxiety

 - The two life forces – the force towards togetherness and the force towards individuality – “Why do I have to follow your way?
 Can’t I have my own say and my own way of life?”

 - The guidance systems for human

 - Differentiation of self,

 - Family Projection Process,